NSB Logo Jennifer Moss Jennifer Moss

 Future-Focused Workplace Expert, HBR Award-Winning Author & Journalist

 Jennifer Moss is a highly-requested international speaker, and workplace culture strategist for large enterprise firms.
 She is an award-winning, multi-book author, nationally syndicated radio columnist and freelance journalist.
 Jennifer is a sought-after workplace expert – outlets include BBC, CNN, TIME, The New York Times, among others.
 She was named to the 2022 Deloitte Thinkers50 Radar list.
-Her next book will be published in 2024 by Harvard Business Press.
+Her next book will be published in 2024 by Harvard Business Press, titled Why are We Here: Creating a Work Culture Everyone Wants.

 Keynote Speeches